azukaar/Cosmos-Server/readme.md

 `--privileged` is also optional, but it is required if you use hardening software like AppArmor or SELinux, as they restrict access to the docker socket.
 It is also required for Constellation to work.
 If you don't want to use it, you can add the following capabilities: NET_ADMIN for Constellation.

-Once installed, simply go to `http://your-server-ip` and follow the instructions of the setup wizard.
+Once installed, simply go to `http://your-server-ip` and follow the instructions of the setup wizard. **always start the install with the browser in incognito mode** to avoid issues with your browser cache.

 Port 4242 is a UDP port used for the Constellation VPN.